noahehall/theBookOfNoah/0current/aws/0networking.md

 ## route 53

 - dns & traffic flow management
+- can be configured to dynamically reroute traffic to overcome component failure across regions
 - name address resolution: nirv.ai > 123.123.123.123

 - DNS failover: can detect website outage and redirect requests to a different IP